OtterWhisperer/202101-angular-template/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+# Cypress
+Run `npm install cypress --save-dev` to install cypress.
+To execute cypress use the commands `cypress open` (see testing in browser) and `cypress run` (see testing in console).

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.